SugiharaLab/EDM_Documentation/docs/algorithms_in_depth.md

 <iframe width="100%" height="335" src="https://www.youtube.com/embed/NrFdIz-D2yM"
 frameborder="0" allow="autoplay; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Suppose that in some dynamical system involving variables X and Y, X causes Y.
+Suppose that in some dynamical system involving variables X and Y, X causes Y (if you were trying to define Y as an explicit function, X would be a term in this equation).
-Takens' Theorem suggests that because X and Y belong to the system, their reconstructions (via embeddings) Mx and My map to the same system, and so Mx and My should map to each other as well.
-CCM leverages this property to detect causality by predicting X from My's library (or vice versa for other direction of causality).
+Takens' Theorem suggests that because X and Y belong to the same dynamical system, their reconstructions (via embeddings) Mx and My map to the same system, and so Mx and My should map to each other as well.
+CCM leverages this property to detect causality by predicting X using My's library of points (or vice versa for other direction of causality).
-The intuition is that if X causes Y, then there should be some artifact of X embedded in Y that we can extract by performing state space reconstruction on Y, and approximate how much X drives Y by how well Simplex can predict X from Y's reconstruction.
+The intuition is that if X causes Y, then there should be some artifact of X embedded in Y that we can extract by performing state space reconstruction on Y, and approximate how much X drives Y by how well Simplex can predict X from My's attractor.
 The prediction is performed via Simplex, using My's library to search for the nearest neighbors to a query point in X, and measuring the correlation between X predicted from My and X.